 - Where possible, after providing content give students an opportunity to encode/apply any new knowledge; e.g., after a long reading, invite students to complete a brief self-check quiz, write a brief reflection in their journal, comment in a Discussion Forum, etc.

 - Ensure that the content being uploaded aligns with copyright policies; see the copyright guide

 In your on-campus environments, the start of classes makes it easy for everyone to "read the room" and hear the professors' welcoming remarks.
 It is equally important -- and perhaps more so -- to establishing a welcoming environment online.

 Here are some ideas for welcoming students to your environment and introducing the class:

-- Write a welcome message (to email, post in a Bb Item page, or send as a Bb announcement)
+- Write a welcome message (to email, create an announcement)

 - Create a welcome video

 - Write an introduction to the course and how it works off-campus

 - Create a video on how to navigate your course environment

 - Create an Introductions forum in the Discussion Board